 How important were slaves to American whiskey?

-Last year, Louisville-based Brown-Forman told the New York Times that slave Nearis Green actually taught the Jack Daniel how to distill.
+Last year, Louisville-based Brown-Forman told the New York Times that former slave Nearest Green actually taught the Jack Daniel how to distill.
 I was quoted in this story and would like to elaborate about the enslaved people’s contributions to American whiskey.

 At slave auctions, sales representatives would notate distiller-trained slaves, many of whom previously worked on Caribbean sugarcane plantations and contributed to the distillation of sugar’s byproduct, molasses, to create rum.
 These skillsets earned premiums for their owners and made them attractive to buyers.